-In 1959 Richard Bissell was named the CIA’s deputy director for plans.
-It was an unusual selection.
+In 1959 the CIA named Richard Bissell its deputy director for plans.
+The agency had made an unusual selection.

-Bissell was replacing a man, Frank Wisner, who was his complete opposite.
-Wisner was direct from central casting as the shady OSS spy from World War II cleaning up to reflect the new CIA.
+Bissell replaced Frank Wisner, his complete opposite.
+Wisner came directly from central casting as the shady OSS spy from World War II.
+The agency hired Bissell to reflect the new CIA.

-Wisner’s FBI file is full of scurrilous tales of his wild life during and after World War II.
-He lived in Romania with a beautiful Russian spy — a fact that was complicating relations with the industrialists in Romania who were rebuilding their country.
-He was accused of skimming relief supplies destined for the Red Cross and diverting them elsewhere.
+Wisner’s FBI file tells scurrilous tales of his wild life during and after World War II.
+He lived in Romania with a beautiful Russian spy.
+That complicated his relations with the Romanian industrialists in Romania rebuilding their country.
+He was also accused of skimming relief supplies destined for the Red Cross and diverting them elsewhere.
 A rumor pursued by Sen. Joseph McCarthy suggested Wisner, a one-time Wall Street lawyer, profited off the sale of ships after the war — perhaps improperly.

-By 1958 Wisner’s cowboy career as a spy was careening out of control.
+By 1958 Wisner’s cowboy career as a spy had careened out of control.
 Diagnosed as bipolar, Wisner was hospitalized.
-When his return to the agency became impossible, he was exiled.
+When his return to the agency became impossible, he went into exiled.
 Wisner would eventually commit suicide.

-He was educated at Groton and Yale in economics and became a professor.
-A planned one-year term as an economist at the Commerce Department in Washington blossomed into an assignment that lasted throughout World War II.
-After the war, Bissell emerged as a rising star, overseeing elements of the Marshall Plan, which directed funds for the rebuilding of Europe following the war.
+Educated at Groton and Yale, he then taught economics as a professor at Yale.
+He spent a year as an economist at the Commerce Department in Washington.
+But that turned into an assignment that lasted throughout World War II.
+Then after the war, Bissell emerged as a rising star.
+He oversaw elements of the Marshall Plan, which directed funds for rebuilding Europe following the war.

 Bissell was also independent and self-confident.
 He refused membership in Yale’s Skull and Bones secret society.
 His circle of friends included intellectuals and spies alike.
-McGeorge Bundy, President Kennedy’s national security advisor, had been a student of Bissell’s at Yale.
+McGeorge Bundy, President Kennedy’s national security advisor, had studied under Bissell at Yale.

 The year 1951 found Bissell working at a Washington think tank and pondering his career options.
-Bissell was part of the Georgetown set of young professionals blossoming in Washington at the time, and the lure of spying was too strong a pull for Bissell.
+He belonged to the Georgetown set of young professionals blossoming in Washington at the time.
+The lure of spying proved too strong a pull for him.

-At the urging of Wisner and Dulles, Bissell joined the CIA and moved the agency away from the old tools of the spy trade — informers, tipsters and tricksters — toward the electronic collection of data.
+At the urging of Wisner and Dulles, Richard Bissell joined the CIA.
+He then moved the agency away from the old tools of the spy trade — informers, tipsters and tricksters.
+Instead, he championed the electronic collection of data.

-While rudimentary compared to today’s government electronic eavesdropping apparatus, Bissell championed the development of the U-2 spy plane program and satellite data gathering capabilities.
+While rudimentary compared to today’s government electronic eavesdropping apparatus, Bissell promoted the development of the U-2 spy plane program and satellite data-gathering capabilities.

-Older hands at the CIA raised eyebrows, but Dulles tapped Bissell to be his new deputy of plans in 1959 following Wisner’s flameout.
-Data gathering seemed a far cry from spy-vs-spy trickery that he now oversaw.
+Older hands at the CIA raised eyebrows, but Dulles tapped Bissell as his new deputy of plans in 1959 following Wisner’s flameout.
+Data-gathering seemed a far cry from the spy-vs-spy trickery that he now oversaw.

 Communism was now enemy number one in Washington.
-President Eisenhower was intent on curbing communism in Central and South America.
-Fidel Castro had swept to power in a populist revolution in Cuba and initially bamboozled American diplomats about his intentions.
+President Eisenhower intended to curb communism in Central and South America.
+Fidel Castro had swept to power in a populist revolution in Cuba.
+Initially, he bamboozled American diplomats about his intentions.

-When Castro eventually revealed himself to be a communist, the Eisenhower administration determined he needed to go.
+When Castro eventually revealed himself as a Communist, the Eisenhower administration determined he needed to go.
 The CIA began developing schemes within the country to destabilize Castro.
-But fires, minor protest efforts and subversive radio broadcasts were getting nowhere.
+But they got nowhere with fires, minor protest efforts and subversive radio broadcasts.

-A bolder plan was called for, and Bissell was the man for the job.
-Bissell’s CIA bio notes, ”He became a CIA legend because he dared to take risks during one of the nation’s darkest periods, the Cold War.”
-Calling the Bay of Pigs Invasion risky is an understatement.
+The United States needed a bolder plan.
+Bissell was the man for the job.
+Bissell’s CIA biography notes, ”He became a CIA legend because he dared to take risks during one of the nation’s darkest periods, the Cold War.”
+The bio understated the facts badly by calling the Bay of Pigs invasion “risky.”

-Eisenhower, in one of his last meetings with the CIA managers, told them that they must act boldly to stop the spread of communism in the west.
-When Kennedy won the election, nothing was to change in the country’s approach to Cuba.
+Eisenhower, in one of his last meetings with the CIA managers, told them they must act boldly to stop the spread of communism in the west.
+When Kennedy then won the presidential election, nothing changed in the country’s approach to Cuba.

-Bissell would write to a friend: “My guess is that Washington will be a more lively and interesting place in which to live and work.
+At that time Bissell wrote to a friend.
+“My guess is that Washington will be a more lively and interesting place in which to live and work.
 Even so . . .
 I am not sure how much longer I want to stay in this business.”

 Kennedy Arrives in Washington

-By the time Kennedy was inaugurated, the outlines of the Bay of Pigs invasion were well-sketched out.
-The CIA was actively training a 1,400-man fighting force of Cuban exiles in Guatemala to carry out the raid.
-They would launch from Nicaragua and topple Castro, or that was the plan.
+By the time of Kennedy’s inauguration, the CIA had sketched out the outlines of the Bay of Pigs invasion.
+The CIA actively trained a 1,400-man fighting force of Cuban exiles in Guatemala to carry out the raid.
+They planned to launch from Nicaragua and topple Castro.

 The use of guerrilla fighters wasn’t so far-fetched.
-A CIA-backed group of guerillas had toppled Guatemala’s leader in 1954.
+A CIA-backed group of guerillas had ousted Guatemala’s leader in 1954.
 Students of that coup say the CIA drew the wrong lessons from it.
-Far from being a masterful operation, the fighters in the Guatemala coup were incredibly lucky.
-Instead of inspiring a similar raid, it should have been a warning sign of what not to do.
+Far from being a masterful operation, the fighters in the Guatemala coup had incredible luck.
+Instead of inspiring a similar raid, it should have warned what not to do.

-One of Kennedy’s first questions about the Bay of Pigs plan was whether it had been vetted by the Joint Chiefs of Staff.
-When he learned it had not, Kennedy applied the brakes and asked for a review.
+Early on, Kennedy asked whether the Joint Chiefs of Staff had vetted the Bay of Pigs plan.
+When he learned it had not, Kennedy applied the brakes and then asked for a review.

-Within the CIA, the invasion plan was viewed with a mix of skepticism and awe.
-It was bold, no doubt.
+Within the CIA, people viewed the invasion plan with a mix of skepticism and awe.
+They saw it as bold, no doubt.
 Sending a small army to invade Cuba was audacious.
 It was a far cry from smaller agency efforts such as acts of sabotage and disinformation campaigns.
 The plan struck some as flying in the face of some of the agency’s guiding principles.
-Small risk/big reward were the parameters of a typical CIA operation.
+A typical CIA operation had the parameters of small risk/big reward.
 The Bay of Pigs appeared to represent an enormous risk.

 The plan as presented to Kennedy was relatively simple.
 A squadron of US bombers, painted and disguised as Cuban aircraft, would bomb Cuba’s airfields.
 A landing force of 1,400 men would arrive at the Cuban city of Trinidad, where Castro was unpopular.